-Sunrise Park, in the Belmont Carlton section of Charlottesville was begun in early spring 2011 and is the first trailer park transformation in the country without resident displacement.
-Sunrise will provide a 66-unit mix of replacement apartments for current trailer park residents, condos and duplexes for Habitat Partner Families, and market rate homes as well as commercial space and a variety of community amenities.
+Sunrise, in the Belmont Carlton section of Charlottesville, was completed in 2013 and is the first trailer park transformation in the country without resident displacement.
+Sunrise provides a 66-unit mix of replacement apartments for current trailer park residents, condos and duplexes for Habitat Partner Families, and market rate homes as well as commercial space and a variety of community amenities.

 Southwood, a mobile home park redevelopment in the Albemarle County growth area, will be the third stage in the New Paradigm.
 Southwood provides a 100-acre opportunity for Habitat and community partners to create hundreds of new units for current and future Southwood residents.
 In the process, it will make a serious dent in the local affordable housing crisis that affects us all.